-We need to investigate if the Norwegian model for project management fosters micropolitics power and micropolitics while the hierarchical model hinders micropolitics and power.
+We need to investigate if the Scandinavian model for project management fosters micropolitics and power while the hierarchical model hinders micropolitics and power.
 What are the consequences of different models concerning micropolitics and power?
-Likewise, we should investigate the corporate culture's power and micro-politics in project management.
-We should also investigate the costs and benefits of power and micropolitics games in project management.
+Likewise, we should look into the corporate cultures for project management.